The best terraces and beer gardens in Manchester

 Sadler’s Cat

-Cloudwater’s city centre bar Sadler’s Cat sits in the NOMA area just opposite New Century Hall (mentioned above).
+Cloudwater’s city centre bar Sadler’s Cat sits in the NOMA area just opposite New Century (mentioned above).
 This wooden pub was built from scratch by a community of Mancunian volunteers back when it was called The Pilcrow.
 It was taken over by Cloudwater in 2022.
 Sadler’s Cat serves a really good range of beers and there is a food hut outside that has been manned by a few different local food brands – currently Mira with its oozing Italian style sandwiches.
 It sits on Sadler’s Yard where there is a large outdoor space with tables and chairs to sit and sip a Schofferhoffer in a bucket hat.

 Sinclair’s Oyster Bar